Blog>Trade>The benefits of drone surveying in construction

 4. Drone building survey

-Similar to a drone roof survey, a drone building survey can quickly and safely inspect the building condition without the need for scaffolding, zooming in on particular areas where needed, such as brickwork, leadwork, or asbestos.
+Drone building surveys can inspect conditions without the need for scaffolding, zooming in on areas such as brickwork, leadwork, or asbestos.

-Drone building surveys are an incredibly useful tool for property owners, leasehold tenants, chartered surveyors, consultants, local councils, and religious organisations as the first port of inspection.
+They're even useful for property owners, leasehold tenants, chartered surveyors, consultants, local councils, and religious organisations.

 Is drone surveying accurate?

-Always look for a drone surveying and mapping company that is fully qualified and insured, such as S4G Drone Services.
+You should always look for a company that is fully qualified and insured.

 How much area can a drone survey?